In June we will be launching a series of free, nationwide conferences: ‘A Civic Role for Arts Organisations: Relevance Risks Rewards‘.

 The conference will start with key perspectives addressing the topic: ‘Art: A Catalyst for Radical Change’ within the overarching theme of Relevance, Risks and Rewards, followed by interventions, presentations and panels to debate systems, fresh approaches and potential levers for change.

 Opening perspectives will be from Gary Topp (Arnolfini), Doreen Foster (Warwick Arts Centre) and Alan Lane (Slung Low).

 Other speakers include: Jonathan Harper (Paraorchestra), Stella Duffy (Fun Palaces), Kate McGrath (Fuel), Alice Sharp (Invisible Dust) and Ben Twist (Creative Carbon Scotland).

-In recent years there have been a number of flagship events – e.g. the Olympics, 14-18 Now, City or Borough of Culture – which have provided the funds, profile and opportunity to create and celebrate imaginative and wide reaching arts and culture programmes.
+In recent years there have been a number of flagship events – e.g. the Olympics, 14-18 Now, City or Borough of Culture, the opening of an arts building, the unveiling of a high profile artistic commission, or hosting a major prize – which have provided the funds, profile and opportunity to create and celebrate imaginative and wide reaching arts and culture programmes.
 With two more upcoming opportunities in the Midlands – the Commonwealth Games in Birmingham 2022 and Coventry City of Culture 2021 – it is timely to ask how these opportunities can support increased participation, who really benefits and how relevant is the programming?
 What is the legacy and are these opportunities a catalyst for lasting change or merely a firework that burns brightly then fizzles out?

 Other dates and locations